 I would not like to dwell upon the obvious advantages of video over other types of content, such as video can convey emotional information that connects with the viewer.
 Nor would I like to tell you that visuals are processed a few thousand times faster than text, therefore quickly affecting our decision making.

-What is important is that in the 21st century digital content video has become a modern type of word-of-mouth marketing which, as some of researchers believe, may be among the most effective marketing communication strategies.
-In today’s gadget-friendly world, word-of-mouth advertising – personal recommendations from your industry peers – influence most of purchasing decisions.
+What is important is that in the 21st century, digital content video has become a modern type of word-of-mouth marketing which, as some of the researchers believe, may be among the most effective marketing communication strategies.
+In today’s gadget-friendly world, word-of-mouth advertising – personal recommendations from your industry peers – influences most of the purchasing decisions.

 The Digital Age

 Social media often implies a specific type of content – it should be easy to comprehend and digest, otherwise the leads will simply move on.
 Video does this very well.
 Videos are self-explanatory and can communicate a message.
-Done well, video can go viral and enormously increase traffic.
+If done well, the video can go viral and enormously increase traffic.
 Nevertheless, every successful piece of content requires a content strategy to back it up.

-What is also very attractive about videos is that the Digital Age has provided us with all necessary tools and technologies to make a video right at the desk.
+What is also very attractive about videos is that the Digital Age has provided us with all the necessary tools and technologies to make a video right at the desk.
 Video content creators can now use tools like chat GPT in a variety of ways.
-You don’t need a studio, a cameraman, or actors (unless you plan to go for the Oscars) any more to produce a video.
+You don’t need a studio, a cameraman, or actors (unless you plan to go for the Oscars) anymore to produce a video.
 There are a lot of user-friendly tools on the web that allow you to design animation without being a pro.
-As living proof, the short animation for this post was created by me and it was the first time I had made a video (not bad, huh?).
-I used a free browser-based tool called Animatron, which lets you create your own motion graphics or just select from a large number of animation presets.
+As living proof, the short animation for this post was created by me, and it was the first time I had made a video (not bad, huh?).
+I used a free browser-based tool called Animatron, which lets you create your own motion graphics or just select from a large number of the animation presets.

 It’s all about relationship